 Few cases of ARDS can be anticipated before presentation; however, all children with chronic lung disease should receive influenza and pneumococcal vaccines.
 Administer respiratory syncytial virus (RSV)–specific vaccines as indicated.

-Consult a pediatric intensivist.
-Consider also consulting a critical care specialist, an infectious diseases specialist, an otolaryngologist, or a pulmonologist as necessary.
+The overall comprehensive management of PARDS can be achieved via an interprofessional approach.
+Typically, these patients are managed by a pediatric intensivist.
+Consider also consulting an infectious diseases specialist, an otolaryngologist, or a pulmonologist as necessary.

 Periodic outpatient follow-up may be necessary for those with severe residual lung damage to assess the need for oxygen supplementation and to monitor for the development of restrictive lung disease.
 The most common complaint after intensive-care hospitalization for ARDS is muscular weakness, which may persist for weeks after discharge.